adobe/aepsdk-roku/Documentation/getting-started.md

   })
 ```

+> **Note**
-> If you need to run both Media SDK for Roku and AEP Roku SDK in the same Roku channel and want to use the same ECID, you can call the `setExperienceCloudId` API.
+> If you need to run both Media SDK for Roku and AEP Roku SDK in the same Roku channel and want to use the same ECID, use `setExperienceCloudId` API to set the ECID from Media SDK with the AEP Roku SDK.
 For more information, refer to the [API reference](./api-reference.md#setexperiencecloudid).

 ## Next Step